-While the Persian and the Siamese may be the dolls and divas of the Cat World, the world’s most favorite cat has always been the purrfectly wonderful and diverse domestic shorthair cat.
+While the Persian and the Siamese cat may be the dolls and divas of the Cat World, the most popular cat has always been the purrfectly wonderful and diverse domestic shorthair cat.
 The domestic shorhair cat is not a recognized breed with gilded papers, but is rather a cat of mixed ancestries.
 Here at Basepaws, we affectionately call them Polycats – because why do purebreds get to have all the cool names?

 “What greater gift than the love of a cat?” – Charles Dickens.

 Basepaws is creating a unique technology that will help us better understand and distinguish between mixed-breed cats.
 What was known before as just a Domestic Shorthair can now be seen through a new lens.
 With sequencing and genetic breakthroughs in our cat DNA tests, Basepaws is now able to show you how special your Polycat really is.
 We celebrate the mutts, the mixed-breeds, the polycats, and we are creating new ways of learning more about them!

 Polycats are domestic cats of (yet) unknown origins.
 While other terms that refer to mixed breed cats of unknown origins already exist, we felt that these terms largely represented initial impressions based on physical characteristics, and were then no longer pursued.
 We believe that this is an unfair representation of the these cats’ unknown genetic portions which we’ve sequenced.
 These unknown sequences, or polycat sequences, represent opportunities to learn more about the natural selection and evolution of cats and cat breeds in the past, as well as the genetic impacts on future health.

 The beauty of polycats lies in their diversity.
 They come in all colors, patterns, shapes, and sizes.
 Typically, a polycat is a medium-sized kitty of a proportional body type.
 They often have round heads, medium-long tails and round paws.
 Males are generally larger than females and have broader heads.